 From Gary Roberts, Acenitec President

 If you’re like me, your dogs are some of your best friends in this world.
+We tend to love our dogs so much that we’ll have no problem investing in insurance policies from places like petsbest.com: experience better pet health insurance … to ensure that they are always healthy and protected.
 With the exception of children, elderly, and handicapped, who may lack the resources available for help, dogs and other domesticated animals are dependent on us for their care and well-being.
 If you can’t love a dog, you probably won’t do well with people either.

 In my 46 years of involvement in the pest control industry, I’ve never really embraced the concept of pets being given systemic, or oral, pesticide products for flea and tick control.
 With other methods available, ingesting pesticides seems extreme to me.